-Overtourism is a new concept to a lot of people.
-There are tourists who come from all corners of the world, yet, not every place in the world has tourists.
+Overtourism is a new concept for many people; therefore, learning how to prevent overtourism is too.
+Tourists come from all corners of the world, yet, not every place has tourists.

 The World Tourism Organization predicted we wouldn't reach that number for a few more years.

-More affordable flights and travel combined with increases in personal wealth has made it possible for more and more people to travel for fun.
-It's a trend that's both wonderful, and potentially harmful and threatening, too.
+More affordable flights and travel combined with increases in personal wealth have made it possible for more and more people to travel for fun.
+It's a trend that's both wonderful and potentially harmful and threatening, too.

-The term “overtourism,” which is believed to have developed in 2015, is used to explain crowded tourist destinations and the negative impact it has on the communities and cultures surrounding them.
+The term “overtourism,” believed to have developed in 2015, is used to explain crowded tourist destinations and their negative impact on the surrounding communities and cultures.

-Overtourism is an idea which encompasses all negative impacts of tourism.
+Overtourism is an idea that encompasses all the negative impacts of tourism.

-Very few people knew about Maya Beach on Koh Phi Phi of southern Thailand until the Hollywood blockbuster, “The Beach” starring Leonardo Decaprio made Maya Bay the most popular destination in all of Southeast Asia.
+Very few people knew about Maya Beach on Koh Phi Phi in southern Thailand until the Hollywood blockbuster “The Beach” starring Leonardo Decaprio made Maya Bay the most popular destination in all of Southeast Asia.

-Since it was released in 2000, tourism on Maya Beach exploded.
+Since it was released in 2000, tourism on Maya Beach has exploded.

-It is estimated over 80 percent of the coral around Maya bay has already been damaged and government officials in Thailand hope closing the beach to visitors indefinitely will bring it back to life.
+Over 80 percent of the coral around Maya Bay has already been damaged, and government officials in Thailand hope closing the beach to visitors indefinitely will bring it back to life.

 As travelers, it is our job to leave a community exactly how it was when we arrived.

-Zero-impact travel is what we should all strive for unique places to remain available to future generations of travelers.
+Zero-impact travel is what we should all strive for unique places to remain available to future travelers.

 Thailand is far from the only place affected.
-The Inca ruins of Machu Picchu in Peru and the sinking city of Venice in Italy are two more of the many sites being threatened.
+The Inca ruins of Machu Picchu in Peru and the sinking city of Venice in Italy are two more threatened sites.

 Below, we have highlighted different ways you can become more conscious of overtourism.
 We challenge you to do your part to help the bigger cause.